pierlumanzu/HCIProject-PhotoGlue/README.md

 ##### Packages Installation

-The following packages are needed to use the optimization algorithm (in the brackets there is the used version of each package in this project):
+The following packages are needed to use the optimization algorithm which is in the file "OptimizationProblem/MilpCplex.py" (in the brackets there is the used version of each package in this project):

 - PYTHON (3.6.6);
 - CPLEX (Community Edition 12.8);